-The total OPEB liability was determined by an actuarial valuation as of June 30, 2018, rolled forward to June 30, 2019, the measurement date, using the following actuarial assumptions, applied to all periods included in the measurement date, unless otherwise specified
+The total OPEB liability was determined by an actuarial valuation as of June 30, 2019, rolled forward to June 30, 2020, the measurement date, using the following actuarial assumptions, applied to all periods included in the measurement date, unless otherwise specified

 Assumptions Inflation 2.25%

 Salary increases 3.25% to 12.25%

 Investment rate of return 0.00%

-Healthcare cost trend rates 8.00% to 9.00% trending to 4.50%
+Healthcare cost trend rates 8.25% trending to 4.25%

-Asset valuation method Market value
+Asset valuation method Fair value

 Mortality rates for retirement and beneficiary annuitants were based on the RP-2014 White Collar Annuitant Mortality Table.
 For disabled annuitants mortality rates were based on the RP-2014 Disabled Annuitant table.
 Mortality rates for pre-retirement were based on the RP-2014 White Collar Table.
 Tables were adjusted for SURS experience.
 All tables reflect future mortality improvements using Projection Scale MP-2017.
-The actuarial assumptions used in the June 30, 2018 valuation were based on the results of an actuarial experience study for the period June 30, 2010 to June 30, 2014.
+The actuarial assumptions used in the June 30, 2019, valuation were based on the results of an actuarial experience study for the period June 30, 2014 to June 30, 2017.

 Projected benefit payments were discounted to their actuarial present value using a single discount rate that reflects (1) a long-term expected rate of return on OPEB plan investments (to the extent that the plan's fiduciary net position is projected to be sufficient to pay benefits) and (2) tax-exempt municipal bond rate based on an index of 20-year general obligation bond with an average AA credit rating as of the measurement date (to the extent that the contributions for use with the long-term expected rate of return are not met).
 Since CIP is financed on a pay-as-you-go basis, a discount rate consistent with the 20-year general obligation bond index has been selected.
-The discount rates were 3.62% as of June 30, 2018 and 3.13% as of June 30, 2019.
+The discount rates were 3.13% as of June 30, 2019 and 2.45% as of June 30, 2020.